-Setting Notes Root key location This is the location of the key.
+Setting Notes City Organization Department Key length This is the length of the key to be created.
+The default value is 2048.
+Days to expiry This is the number of days before the certificate's expiration.
+The default value is 3650.
+Root key location This is the location of the key.
 If the location does not exist, one is created.
 Root certificate location This is the output location of the root certificate.